-Formerly part of M2, maximum uncertainty values used to assess whether periodic measurement results comply with emission limit values in environmental permits.
+These are the maximum uncertainty values to assess whether periodic measurement results comply with emission limit values in environmental permits (formerly part of M2).

 We normally use the uncertainty values that are determined by the organisation that carried out the periodic monitoring on behalf of the operator.
 However, if these are above the maximum values provided in this guidance, we will assess compliance using these maximum values.
 When uncertainties are above the maximum values, we will investigate why.